Treating vaginal pinworms (Enterobius vermicularis)

 Mebendazole and albendazole block the worms’ ability to absorb glucose, which starves them of their energy source within days.

-Piperazine or pyrantel pamoate paralyses the worms, so they are passed through the intestine in faeces, so a combination of treatments, especially in heavy infestations, may be used.
+Piperazine or pyrantel pamoate paralyses the worms, so they are passed through the intestine in faeces.
+A combination of treatments, especially in heavy infestations, may be used.

-These medicines do not kill the eggs, just larvae and adult worms, which is why repeat treatment is required.
-Hygiene will need to be modified for a short time to get rid of the eggs on surfaces and from under fingernails.
+These medicines do not kill the eggs, just larvae and adult worms, so repeat treatment is required.
+Hygiene must be modified briefly to remove the eggs on surfaces and from under fingernails.

 Treating vaginal pinworms with natural medicine and home remedies